tprasadtp/protonvpn-docker/docs/troubleshooting.md

 ## DNS and Healthcheck

-- Healthchecks use `https://ip.prasadt.workers.dev` service.
-If your DNS or gateway is blocking it, please add it to your exceptions.
+- Healthchecks use `https://ip.prasadt.workers.dev/` service.
+If your DNS or gateway is blocking it.
 - This healthcheck endpoint is running on Cloudflare workers.
 - You can host your own if you wish.